 Kids Discovery Plant-outs a nationally recognised success

-More and more green dots are appearing around the Selwyn region – bringing back a habitat for native plants and animals.
+More and more green dots are appearing around the Selwyn region – bringing back habitat for native plants and animals.

-And it’s the region’s children who are getting involved in restoring and protecting pieces of how this part of Canterbury used to look, though the Te Ara Kākāriki Canterbury Greenways Trust’s Kids Discovery Plant-out Days.
+And it’s the region’s children who are getting involved in restoring and protecting pieces of how this part of Canterbury used to look, through the Te Ara Kākāriki Canterbury Greenways Trust’s Kids Discovery Plant-out Days.

 Now, the programme that sees around 1330 kids aged five to 14 lend a hand planting native species, has gained national attention.

-The Plant-out Days, which are supported by 14 schools in the Selwyn region, won the schools category of the New Zealand Plant Conservation Network awards, held at Te Papa museum.
+The plant-out days, which are supported by 14 schools in the Selwyn region, won the schools category of the New Zealand Plant Conservation Network awards, held at Te Papa museum.

 It was great for the programme to recognised at a national level by the panel of the NZPCN, especially considering their expertise and knowledge,” Matt says.
 “We were stoked to let the students know their mahi is valued beyond their rohe.”

 Green dots around Selwyn

 Less than one percent of the Canterbury plains are covered by its original vegetation.
 The trust aims to increase that area, creating a corridor of native plantings on public and private land through partnerships with landowners and other organisations.